-Foreign Languages To assist in the teaching of courses in French, Italian, Spanish, and other languages, a language lab is equipped with tape recordings, computers, and audio and video machines for use in teaching and training students in the correct pronunciation and rhythm of modern languages.
-Acomputer-based multi-media laboratory utilizing CD-ROM and laserdisc is also available.
-Students can access tutorials in grammar, vocabulary, and punctuation to reinforce lessons learned in the classroom.
+Foreign Languages.
+To assist in the teaching of courses in French, Italian, Spanish, and other languages, a language lab is equipped with tape recordings, computers, and audio and video machines for use in teaching and training students in the correct pronunciation and rhythm of modern languages.
+Students can access tutorials in grammar, vocabulary and punctuation to reinforce lessons learned in the classroom.

 Nursing has both electronic and "hands on" laboratory equipment.
 Student instruction in the use of the equipment is essential to the nursing program and utilized throughout the curriculum.
 Available equipment includes, among other things, simulation and practice mannequins.
-A document camera and a multimedia projection system are available for faculty/student teaching and learning.
+A multimedia projection system is available for faculty/student teaching and learning.